art-from-the-machine/Mantella/README.md

 No NPC Greetings (recommended so that Mantella voicelines are not interrupted by vanilla voicelines): https://www.nexusmods.com/skyrim/mods/746

-World Encounter Hostility Fix (stops certain NPCs from turning hostile when you cast the Mantella spell on them): https://www.nexusmods.com/skyrimspecialedition/mods/91403
+World Encounter Hostility Fix - Performance Version (stops certain NPCs from turning hostile when you cast the Mantella spell on them): https://www.nexusmods.com/skyrimspecialedition/mods/91403
 Note that this mod requires the Unofficial Skyrim Special Edition Patch (USSEP).
 Mantella needs to be loaded after USSEP in your load order.